 Contact a personal injury lawyer

-A personal injury lawyer can help you know when and how to use a statutory body for a road accident claim, ensuring you know your legal rights.
+A personal injury lawyer can help you know when and how to use a statutory body for a road accident claim, ensuring you understand your legal rights.

 Once you’ve gathered all the evidence and hired a law firm, your legal team will help you lodge a statutory claim.